baobabsoluciones/mango-ui/docs/guide/README.md

 # Guide

-Mango UI is a Vue 3 component library that provides a set of reusable and customizable UI components.
+Mango Vue is a Vue 3 component library that provides a set of reusable and customizable UI components.

 ## Installation

-To install Mango UI, use the following command:
+To install Mango Vue, use the following command:

 ```bash
 npm install mango-ui